 The Government is reviewing the recognition of animal sentience and the need for UK legislation after Brexit.
 It has also announced it will legislate to increase the maximum sentence for animal cruelty offences.Jump to full report >>

-The EU Withdrawal Bill does not include provision to transfer the principle contained in Article 13 of the Lisbon Treaty recognising animals as sentient beings into UK legislation.
-This has raised concerns amongst animal welfare campaigners because UK law, under the Animal Welfare Act 2006, does not explicitly recognise the term although it does acknowledge that animals can experience suffering and pain.
+The EU Withdrawal Act 2008 did not include provision to transfer the principle contained in Article 13 of the Lisbon Treaty recognising animals as sentient beings into UK legislation.
+This raised concerns amongst animal welfare campaigners as UK law, under the Animal Welfare Act 2006, does not explicitly recognise the term although it does acknowledge that animals can experience suffering and pain.

-There have been several unsuccessful amendments to the EU Withdrawal Bill Committee stage aimed at including the principle in the Bill.
+There were several unsuccessful amendments during the EU Withdrawal Bill Committee stage in the Commons, aimed at including the principle in the Bill.
 The Government did not support this, stating instead that it would consider how it might explicitly reflect the sentience principle in wider UK legislation.

 Following the debate the Government made a statement setting out that “the sentience of animals will continue to be recognised and protections strengthened when we leave the EU”.
 The Government announced on 12 December 2017 that it would be introducing legislation to recognise animal sentience and introduce tougher sentencing for animal cruelty offences.
 At the same time it published a short three clause draft Bill, explanatory notes and consultation.
 The consultation closed on 31 January 2018.
 Following scrutiny of the draft Bill the Environment, Food and Rural Affairs Committee recommended that the Bill be split to allow “the ‘problematic concepts in the existing Clause 1 [on animal sentience] to be better defined”.